-With warnings in the media about increased cancer risk from grilling, and studies linking colorectal cancer to diets high in red meat, it may be tempting just to chuck your barbecue into the trash.
-But there are ways to enjoy this age-old summer tradition while still reducing your cancer risk.
+The big summer cookout — always a staple of the season’s holidays, like Memorial Day and July 4th — is a bit more complicated than it used to be.
+With sometimes confusing warnings about grilling and cancer risk in the media, and new studies linking colorectal and stomach cancers to diets high in red meat, it may be tempting just to chuck your barbecue and opt for salads.
+But there are ways to enjoy this age-old summer tradition while reducing your cancer risk.

-Guidelines for Safer Grilling
+Guidelines for safer grilling